Dmitry-Stukalov/NightWanderer/README.md

 # Night Wanderer

 An adventure 3D game with survival and horror elements, featuring a 3rd person view in the low-poly style.
+(If you know Dredge, then you already understand the basic concept).

 ## Game Status